plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-62.md

 * `plone.locking`
 * `plone.protect`

+Starting with Plone 6.2, you can choose to activate plone.app.layout in the Add-ons control panel.

+If you use the Classic UI, you should do this.
+If you use Volto as your (main) UI, you should not do this.

+The automatic upgrade tries to do the right thing, but you should check the Add-ons control panel.

+The setting currently has little influence, so if you are not sure: don't worry about it.

 ```{note}
 If you use the `z3c.jbot` add-on to override a template that has been moved, your override will still work.
 This is because we keep a mapping from the old to the new location.